The congruence subgroup problem for a family of branch groups: The congruence subgroup problem

 \section{The congruence subgroup problem}

 \begin{definition} A group $G$ acting on a regular rooted tree has the congruence subgroup property if every subgroup of finite index contains a level stabilizer. \end{definition}

 In the setting of branch groups, this is equivalent to every subgroup of finite index containing a rigid stabilizer and every rigid stabilizer containing a level stabilizer.
-Since $Stab_G(m)$ has finite index in $G$ for all $m$ and since this collection forms a descending collection of normal subgroups, taking $\{Stab_G(m)\mid m \in \mathbb{N} \}$ as a basis for the neighborhoods of $\{1\}$ produces a profinite topology on $G$ (see section 3.1 \cite{RZ10}), called the \textit{congruence topology}.
-Likewise $Rist_G(m)$ has finite index for all $m$, and in the same way produces a profinite topology called the \textit{branch topology}.
+Since $\Stab_G(m)$ has finite index in $G$ for all $m$ and since this collection forms a descending collection of normal subgroups, taking $\{\Stab_G(m)\mid m \in \mathbb{N} \}$ as a basis for the neighborhoods of $\{1\}$ produces a profinite topology on $G$ (see section 3.1 \cite{RZ10}), called the \textit{congruence topology}.
+Likewise $\rist_G(m)$ has finite index for all $m$, and in the same way produces a profinite topology called the \textit{branch topology}.
 Further, $G$ has a third natural topology, the \textit{full profinite topology} where $\mathcal{N}=\{N\unlhd G\mid |G:N|<\infty\}$ is taken as a basis for the neighborhoods of $\{1\}$.
 The congruence topology is weaker than the branch topology which is weaker than the full profinite topology.
 We can complete $G$ in terms of these topologies and obtain three profinite groups:

-Since $\cap_{m\geq 1} Stab_G(m)=\{1\}$, G is residually finite and embeds into $\overline{G}$, $\widetilde{G}$, and $\widehat{G}$.
+Since $\cap_{m\geq 1} \Stab_G(m)=\{1\}$, G is residually finite and embeds into $\overline{G}$, $\widetilde{G}$, and $\widehat{G}$.

-Thus $G$ has the congruence subgroup property if and only if $\widehat{G}$ and $\overline{G}$ coincide and the \textit{congruence kernel}, $\ker(\widehat{G}\twoheadrightarrow \overline{G})$, is trivial.
-The \textit{congruence subgroup problem} for branch groups asks not only whether a branch group has the congruence subgroup property but also to quantitatively describe the congruence kernel.
-Since there is a third topology at play, namely the branch topology, we can instead study two pieces of the congruence kernel, the \textit{branch kernel}, $\ker(\widehat{G}\twoheadrightarrow \widetilde{G})$, and the \textit{rigid kernel}, $\ker(\widetilde{G} \twoheadrightarrow \overline{G})$.
-Although a group may have many realizations as a branch group, each of these kernels are invariants of the group and are not dependent on the choice of realization (\cite{Gar16a}).
+Thus $G$ has the congruence subgroup property if and only if $\widehat{G}$ and $\overline{G}$ coincide, that is \textit{congruence kernel}, the kernel of the natural surjection $\widehat{G}\twoheadrightarrow \overline{G}$, is trivial.
+The \textit{congruence subgroup problem} for branch groups consists not only of determining whether a branch group has the congruence subgroup property but also of quantitatively describing the congruence kernel.
+Since there is a third topology at play, namely the branch topology, we can instead study two pieces of the congruence kernel, namely the \textit{branch kernel}, the kernel of the natural surjection $\widehat{G}\twoheadrightarrow \widetilde{G}$, and the \textit{rigid kernel}, the kernel of the natural surjection $\widetilde{G} \twoheadrightarrow \overline{G}$.
+Although a group may have many realizations as a branch group, each of these kernels are invariants of the group and are not dependent on the choice of realization \cite{Gar16a}.

 The kernels for $G_3$ are calculated in \cite{BSZ12}.

 \begin{theorem*}[\cite{BSZ12}, Theorem 3.11] The kernel of $\widehat{G_3}\rightarrow \widetilde{G_3}$ is free profinite abelian.
 The kernel of $\widetilde{G_3}\rightarrow \overline{G_3}$ is a Klein group of order 4.
 The kernel of $\widehat{G_3}\rightarrow \overline{G_3}$ is metabelian and torsion-free, but is not nilpotent. \end{theorem*}